 American Cancer Society Cancer Action Network - Take Action

-American Heart Association - Tobacco and Clean Air Policy Positions (scroll down)
+American Heart Association - Tobacco and Clean Air Policy Positions (scroll down alphabetical list)

 American Heart Association - Take Action